Gabesarch/HELPER/README.md

 # Citation
 If you like this paper, please cite us:
 ```
-@proceedings{findings-2023-findings-association-linguistics-emnlp,
-    title = "Findings of the Association for Computational Linguistics: EMNLP 2023",
+@inproceedings{sarch2023helper,
+                        title = "Open-Ended Instructable Embodied Agents with Memory-Augmented Large Language Models",
-    editor = "Sarch, Gabriel  and
+                        author = "Sarch, Gabriel and
                         Wu, Yue and
                         Tarr, Michael and
                         Fragkiadaki, Katerina",
-    month = dec,
-    year = "2023",
-    publisher = "Association for Computational Linguistics",
+                        booktitle = "Findings of the Association for Computational Linguistics: EMNLP 2023",
-}
+                        year = "2023"}
 ```